 There are 2 main models that could be used to create the platform; a centralized account-based website or a decentralized platform.
 An implementation could use elements from both and accountless trading could be a compromise.

 A website that gathers data from dash APIs to generate decision markets for each proposal.
 Users sign up anonymously, deposit dash into their accounts and trade on the markets.
 Much like a betting site or an exchange.

 - Quick and cheap to develop and maintain.

 - User’s balances’ can be used to collateralize masternodes which can help fund the project and keep trading fees low.

 Disadvantages of this approach are:

-Run the markets though a website as described above but make the trading accountless, with all trades and payouts as dash transactions.
+Run the markets through a website as described above but make the trading accountless, with all trades and payouts as Dash transactions.
 This is similar to how the original Satoshi Dice and DirectBet offered accountless betting.